The Mission of the dental education program at Creighton relates to the Mission of the University.

 - a faith that does justice.

-The educational experience is designed to be comprehensive in nature and to challenge students to reflect on transcendent values as well as instill caring, ethical, and moral components in their professional lives.
-It will enable students to manage with confidence all phases of comprehensive dental care and to communicate professionally.
+The educational experience is designed to provide patient-centered comprehensive care within the scope of Creighton University School of Dentistry.
+It will challenge students to reflect on transcendent values as well as promote caring, ethical, and moral components in their professional lives.
+It will enable students to competently manage all phases of comprehensive dental care and to communicate professionally.
 It will also prepare students to evaluate and implement new knowledge and to accept their responsibility of service to one’s community and profession.

 The School of Dentistry has the responsibility of providing quality dental care in a comprehensive manner for those people who choose to become patients in the School’s clinics.
 The School also has the responsibility and obligation to foster and cultivate dental research.